centiservice/mats3_site/_docs/B-Intro-02-mats-flow-initiation.md

 Specifying good TraceIds and InitiatorIds will help immensely when debugging, and wrt. metrics - there's a document about this [here](https://github.com/centiservice/mats3/blob/main/docs/developing/TraceIdsAndInitiatorIds.md).

+The InitiateLambda is executed within a transaction.
+While the typical initiation is a single Mats Flow (one outgoing message), you may initiate as many as you want.

-This Mats Flow will terminate when no new Flow messages are produced - or if the endpoint targeted by the fire-and-forget send-invocation performs a Reply, as there is no one to Reply to.
+The resulting Mats Flow will terminate when no new Flow messages are produced - or if the endpoint targeted by the fire-and-forget send-invocation performs a Reply, as there is no one to Reply to.
 The latter is analogous to invoking a Java method which return something, but where you do not take its return.
 For example `map.put(key, value)` returns the previous value at the key position, but often you do not care about this.

 ### Request